Cane Corso Lifespan

 The Cane Corso has an average lifespan of 9-12 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Cane Corso live to the upper end of this range.

-With a typical weight of 88-120 lbs and lifespan of 9-12 yrs, the Cane Corso requires thoughtful care tailored to their specific breed characteristics.
+At 88-120 lbs with a 9-12 yrs lifespan, the Cane Corso has a health and temperament profile that rewards close attention rather than generic care.
 What makes the Cane Corso distinct is not any single trait but the combination of size, energy, health profile, and temperament that shapes daily care needs.

 Genetic Health Considerations: The Cane Corso breed has documented susceptibility to hip dysplasia, bloat, cherry eye.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.